10-Minute Santa Doorstop Gnome made with a Plastic Jug

 Add Poly-Fil stuffing to the Santa hat.

 Cut the faux fur for the gnome’s beard using a sharp precision (X-Acto) knife.
-Cut a wide triangle on the wrong side of the fabric making sure that the fur is flowing downward.
+Cut a wide triangle on the wrong side of the fabric.
+Make sure that the fur is flowing downward.
 My triangle was about 18″ wide and 7″ to the point of the beard.

-Note: Do not use scissors to cut the beard, this will cut the fur along the edges that gives it a flowing beard look!
+Note: Do not use scissors to cut the beard, this will cut the fur along the edges needed for a flowing beard look!

 Cut the faux fur for the gnomes beard using a sharp precision (xacto) knife.
 Cut a wide triangle on the wrong side of the fabric making sure the fur flowing downward.
 My triangle was about 18" wide and 7" to the point of the beard.
 Note: Do not use scissors to cut the beard, this will cut the fur along the edges that gives it a flowing beard look!